wosigor/slate/source/includes/_tokens.md

 }
 ```

 Creates a single use token that wraps the details of a credit card.
-This token can be used in place of a credit card associative array with any API method.
+This token can be used in place of a credit card dictionary with any API method.
 These tokens can only be used once: by creating a new charge object, or attaching them to a customer.

 ### Parameters